Home | Morning Starters | Year 6 | Solar System

 Critical Thinking

-Why do you think the planets, except for Earth, were named after Greek and Roman gods and goddesses?
+Why do you think the planets were named after Greek and Roman gods and goddesses?